forbes/multiclamp/README.md

 - [Node](https://nodejs.org/en/)

 ## Development
-Webpack dev server is used to bundle and reload a local server with demo project.

 To install dependencies:
 `npm install`

-To start the server:
+To watch code changes:
 `npm run start`

-Assuming you have no errors, you should be able to see demo page your local host (http://127.0.0.1:8080/).

-Making changes to the source file `src/index.js` or the demo file `demo/index.js` will trigger a bundle and reload of the page.
+Open the `index.html` file in browser.
+Making changes to the source files will trigger a build.
+Reload the page to see changes.

 ## Additional Information
 The function will attempt to use the css property `-webkit-line-clamp` if supported by the browser.
 If not it will fall back to a javascript implementation that relies on the HTML canvas api for calculating text widths and `requestAnimationFrame()` to recalculate when the element resizes, both of which are widely supported by most browsers and relatively performant compared to other javascript implementations that rely on multiple re-layouts of the page.
 For details on browser support see [Canvas browser support](https://caniuse.com/#feat=canvas) and [requestAnimationFrame() browser support](https://caniuse.com/#feat=canvas).